image-source-control/image-source-control/readme.txt

 * Add multiple links to the source string
 * Manage image credits for images hosted outside the Media Library
 * Handle images without file extensions
+* Show image usage in the image details and the List view of the media library
 * Bulk-edit image copyright information in the media library
 * Show the standard picture credit for all images without a selected source
 * [Display IPTC copyright metadata](https://imagesourcecontrol.com/blog/iptc-copyright-information-image-caption-wordpress/) in the backend and automatically as a standard source in the frontend